Directed By: John Guillermin

 Trivia: Faye Dunaway was often late to the set or didn't appear at all, which caused some of the other actors to become quite upset.
 William Holden reportedly shoved her against the wall one day and threatened her.
 For the next month, she had a perfect attendance record

 As much as I love The Poseidon Adventure, 1974’s The Towering Inferno is my favorite of the ‘70s disaster films.
-Featuring a plethora of stars fighting for their lives inside a burning skyscraper, The Towering Inferno packs action, excitement, and a whole lot of fun into 165 minutes.
+With a plethora of stars fighting for their lives inside a burning skyscraper, The Towering Inferno packs action, excitement, and a whole lot of drama into 165 minutes.

-It is opening night for San Francisco’s Glass Tower, the world’s tallest building, and on-hand to celebrate is its designer, architect Doug Roberts (Paul Newman).
-After doing a bit of research, Roberts discovers that Roger Simmons (Richard Chamberlain), the electrical engineer and son-in-law of the building’s owner, James Duncan (William Holden), cut corners when installing the Tower’s electrical system, thus putting the entire structure in harm's way.
+It is opening night for San Francisco’s Glass Tower, now the world’s tallest building, and among those on-hand to celebrate this grand occasion is its designer, architect Doug Roberts (Paul Newman).
+After doing a bit of pre-party research, Roberts discovers that Roger Simmons (Richard Chamberlain), the electrical engineer and son-in-law of the building’s owner, James Duncan (William Holden), cut some corners when installing the Tower’s electrical system.
+By saving a little money, Roberts contends that Simmons has put the entire structure in harm's way.

-Ignoring Roberts’ warnings of impending doom, Duncan decides to go ahead with the dedication ceremony, set to take place on the 135th floor.
-But when a small fire breaks out on a lower levels, it results in an all-out blaze that threatens not just the Tower, but the lives of everyone inside.
+Ignoring Roberts’ warnings, Duncan decides to go ahead with the dedication ceremony, set to take place on the building's 135th floor.
+But when a small fire that breaks out on a lower level rapidly spreads, it threatens not only the Tower, but the lives of everyone inside.

-With the help of Chief Michael O’Halloran (Steve McQueen) of the San Francisco Fire Department, Roberts works to save as many people as he can, a task that grows increasingly more difficult as the fire spreads to the other floors.
+With the help of Chief Michael O’Halloran (Steve McQueen) of the San Francisco Fire Department, Roberts works diligently to save as many people as possible, a task that grows increasingly more difficult as the fire intensifies.

-Among the many guests on-hand to celebrate the opening are Senator Parker (Robert Vaughn) and Harlee Claiborne (Fred Astaire), a con man trying to bilk lonely widow Lisolette Mueller (Jennifer Jones) out of her inheritance.
-Even singer Maureen McGovern, whose tune “The Morning After” became a hit when it was featured in The Poseidon Adventure, shows up as herself, entertaining guests during the ill-fated shindig on the 135th floor.
+Among the many guests on-hand to celebrate the opening are U.S. Senator Parker (Robert Vaughn) as well as Harlee Claiborne (Fred Astaire), a con man trying to bilk lonely widow Lisolette Mueller (Jennifer Jones) out of her late husband's fortune.
+Even singer Maureen McGovern, whose tune “The Morning After” became a hit when it was featured in The Poseidon Adventure, turns up as herself, entertaining guests during the ill-fated party on the 135th floor.

-Featuring a number of tense sequences and a finale that is out of this world, The Towering Inferno set the bar high for every disaster film that would follow.
-And in my opinion, very few came close to matching it.
+Featuring an amazing cast, a number of tense sequences, and a finale that is out of this world, The Towering Inferno set the bar high for every disaster film to follow.
+And in my opinion, none have come close to matching it.

 1 comment: